-• Four presentations at meetings of national/international academic/professional organizations, you must be single author or first author for at least two.
-If, because of your field, it is not possible to make the required number of national/international presentations, two state or regional presentations (e.g. Quint State) can be substituted for one of the national/international presentations.
+- Four presentations at meetings of national/international academic/professional organizations, you must be single author or first author for at least two.
+If, because of your field, it is not possible to make the required number of national/international presentations, two state or regional presentations (e.g. Quint State) can be substituted for one of the national/international presentations. - o Required Documentation: - 1) Append a copy of acceptance letters or a copy of program pages. - 2) APA Citations of all presentations.